HL7/smart-app-launch/input/pages/backend-services.md

 ##### Scopes

-The client is pre-authorized by the server: at registration time or out of band, it is given the authority to access certain data.
+The client is pre-authorized by the server.
+In other words, by the time a client initiates an access token request, the server has already associated the client with the authority to access certain data.
 The client then includes a set of scopes in the access token request, which causes the server to apply additional access restrictions following the [SMART Scopes syntax](scopes-and-launch-context.html).
 For Backend Services, requested scopes